ReviewMyContract.aiReview My Contract

 What to Do

 Executives negotiating severance or CIC agreements should prioritize four items: (1) Narrow the Cause definition to willful, clearly defined misconduct — strike any provisions that give the board discretion to deny severance for performance or cultural fit grounds.
-(2) Define Good Reason broadly to cover diminution of authority, compensation changes, and reporting structure changes — not just formal title changes.
-(3) Model Section 280G implications with a tax advisor before signing — understand whether a best-net cutback clause serves you or the company better in your specific situation.
+(2) Define Good Reason broadly to cover diminution of authority, compensation changes, and reporting structure changes.
+(3) Model Section 280G implications with a tax advisor before signing — understand whether a best-net cutback clause serves you or the company better.
 (4) Confirm post-employment D&O coverage obligations and indemnification rights are explicitly included.

 When to Consult an Employment Attorney Before Signing